Algae come in many varieties and forms and more often than not, they are uninvited intruders rather than beautiful aquascape additions.

 Did you know that there’s this elite club of aquatic cleaners?

-If yes then you probably know that the Nerite snail is an honorable member of the Aquarium Clean-up Crew when it comes to freshwater tanks.
+If yes, then you probably know that the Nerite snail is an honorable member of the Aquarium Clean-up Crew for freshwater tanks.

-Coming from the Neritina genus, these snails do an outstanding job when it comes to microalgae control.
+Coming from the Neritina genus, these snails do an outstanding job regarding microalgae control.

-The Nerite snail will actively eat brown algae (also known as diatoms).
-A single Nerite snail can take care of the brown microalgae in a 10-gallon fish tank alone.
+The Nerite snail actively eats brown algae (also known as diatoms).
+A single Nerite snail can eat the brown microalgae in a 10-gallon fish tank alone.

-If you’re skeptical then do take a look at this video.
+If you’re skeptical, then look at this video.

 This snail species is as peaceful as it gets and gets along with almost any aquarium occupant.

-They will roam around your tank with their super slow snail speed, looking for algae and other uninvited organic matter to snack on.
+They will roam around your tank at their super-slow snail speed, looking for algae and other uninvited organic matter to snack on.

-Don’t add too many of these guys, as later on, they won’t have enough algae to munch on.
+Don’t add too many of these guys, as later, they won’t have enough algae to munch on.

 A single Nerite snail per 5 to 10 gallons will be more than enough, so you don’t need to go for all the members of the Algae Clean Up Crew here.

-Note: Though Nerite snails look cool and eat algae, some people find their eggs very unsightly and end up removing them through various means.
+Note: Though Nerite snails look cool and eat algae, some people find their eggs very unsightly and remove them through various means.

 Removing the eggs of a Nerite snail is not an easy task.